bogzbonny/yeehaw/README.md

 # YEEHAW

-The Text Based Application Framework.
+~ Batteries Included Text Based Application Framework ~

 'yeehaw' was born out of a need for an adaptable design for sophisticated text based applications, with the goal of presenting as much information as cleanly